 The private self sets the personal boundaries of what we do not want to (or feel unable to) share with a child and should therefore not be brought into the relationship.
-The private self is who we are with those closest to us, our own family and closest friends.
-The private self draws the line between what is personal and what is private, and where we draw the line needs to be our own decision.
-It is fine to choose not to share some of our own experiences that have shaped who we are, especially if we haven’t fully processed them or feel that sharing them would not be helpful to the child.
-For example, if we are still feeling depressed about the loss of someone dear to us, then sharing this with the boy mentioned above could be very unhelpful for both of us.
-It is also important to understand that often the private self has an effect on how we engage with a child, for example that we’ll avoid talking to the boy who has just lost his parent, which might make him feel even more alone, or unconsciously doting on a girl who reminds us of our daughter.
-Therefore we need to reflect on our own behaviour and recognise when our reactions to a child may have something to do with what is part of our private self, and to be open to discuss this in professional supervision so that we can gain a deeper understanding of our private, personal and professional self and improve our practice.
+The conscious private self draws the line between what is personal and what is private, and where we are aware that our own needs take priority.
+It is important to be authentic in what we share about ourselves and to share some of our own experiences that have shaped who we are, but these must be processed experiences and our intention must be underpinned by what’s in the other person’s interest and what we think the benefit to them will be.
+The private self has a sub-conscious aspect too, where our own needs and feelings can suddenly appear and take priority, causing us to react without thinking rather than respond thoughtfully.
+Reflection on our own experiences in practice helps us to recognise when our reactions to a person may have something to do with what is part of our private self.
+We need to be open to discuss this in professional supervision, so that we can gain a deeper understanding of our private, personal and professional self and improve our practice.

 ‘One of the boys in the youth group was always acting out and drew everybody’s attention to him through his behaviour.
 I decided to give him attention for positive behaviour instead and we ended up playing table tennis.
 I am pretty good at table tennis and he showed a keen interest and was eager to beat me.
 Using the 3 Ps I reflected that professionally I wanted us to get along well, to have a better relationship, to have an opportunity to find out more about him by just talking.
 I also wanted him to get better at table tennis.
 The personal self was about using the opportunity to talk a little about myself, my family and find out more about him and his family.
 I also wanted him to feel liked for who he is.
 I also reflected on how I could best work with his sense of competitiveness – he was desperate to beat me and enjoyed getting close to it in a couple of sets.
 The private self in me would normally have responded with being very competitive myself, so I had to keep that in check, because my professional aim would have been undermined.
 I wanted him to have a success experience but one that he’d worked hard for and could feel a sense of accomplishment about.
 In the end we played for about two hours before he beat me.
 We bonded really well and he was very proud of himself.
 Also his behaviour significantly improved and he engaged far more than he had previously.’